 Still, who can resist the breathtaking sunsets and nighttime skies?

-Other necessities?
-Do pack water or beach shoes.
+When visiting the Keys pack water or beach shoes.
 They are a necessity to enjoy the beach because of the pebbles, shells and hermit crabs.
 This is pretty typical of most Keys beaches… they are a bit rough.
 Be sure to bring along floats when you camp.
 In many areas the water is shallow and not suitable for swimming; however, there is still plenty of fun to be had with floats, beach balls, and other water toys.

 Overall, camping in the Keys is an experience of a lifetime.
 Whether you go to just enjoy the camping experience or take advantage of area tourist attractions or water sports activities, one thing is certain… the sunsets are absolutely unforgettable and photo opportunities endless.